hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   }
 }
 ```

 In most cases it is best to provide defaults for properties to make customization of a test less verbose.

-The 'countersLength' can be configured like this:
+The `countersLength` can be configured as shown below:

 ```
 class=example.MyTest
 countersLength=1000
 ```

 The order of the properties in the file is irrelevant.

-Properties don't need to be simple fields.
+Properties do not need to be simple fields.
 The property binding supports complex object graphs to be created and configured.
-Properties can be nested and no arg constructor must be used to build up the graph of objects.
+Properties can be nested and no-arg constructor must be used to build up the graph of objects.
+Please see the following example:

 ```
 public class SomeTest{